Ojibwe religion: Rites of passage

-Ojibwe religion features various ceremonies marking points on the human lifecycle.
+Ojibwe religion features ceremonies marking points on the human lifecycle.
 Approximately a month after a child's birth, they often undergo a naming ceremony.
-The name is bestowed on them by a respected elder thought to possess the favour of the manitouk; while giving the child their name, this elder is also thought to bestow the blessings of those manitouk upon it.
-At this event, prayers will also be said for the health and long life of the child.
+The name is bestowed on them by a respected elder thought to possess the favour of the manitouk; while giving the child their name, this elder is thought to bestow the blessings of those manitouk upon it.
+At this event, prayers will also be said for the child's health and long life.

 The most important of the lifecycle rites was historically the puberty vision quest.
 After the individual had undertaken this quest, they would return to their family and a feast would be held.
-Other rites marking the move from childhood into adulthood include a feast held when a boy kills his first animal, at which celebrants request the blessings of the Owner of the species of said animal.
+Other rites marking the move from childhood into adulthood include a feast held when a boy kills his first animal, at which celebrants request the blessings of the manitouk owner of the species of said animal.
 Another ceremony was held for males about to enter battle for the first time, as part of which the individuals blackened their faces and observed certain taboos.
-When girls experience their first menstruation they traditionally underwent a period of seclusion in an isolated hut, during which time their face was blackened and they were forbidden from touching themselves with their hands, instead being given a scratching stick.
+When girls experience their first menstruation, they traditionally underwent a period of seclusion in an isolated hut, during which time their face was blackened and they were forbidden from touching themselves with their hands, instead being given a scratching stick.

 Historically, elderly individuals were sometimes killed by their family or left on an island to die.
 Following a death, a mourning ceremony would be held in which the manitouk would be invoked to aid the living.
 Prior to European contact, a common means of disposing of the Ojibwe dead was to wrap them in bundles and place them in the branches of trees.
-After European contact, the Ojibwe adopted the practice of burying their dead, with archaeological excavation suggesting that they typically did so after the bones had been defleshed.
-There are accounts of the Ojibwe, like the Menominee, erecting gravestones over the graves of their leaders, on which pictographs illustrate important scenes from the deceased's life.
+After European contact, the Ojibwe adopted the practice of burying their dead, with archaeological evidence suggesting that they typically did so after the bones had been defleshed.
 Respect is accorded to bones as the most durable part of the body.
+There are also accounts of the Ojibwe erecting gravestones over the graves of their leaders, on which pictographs illustrate important scenes from the deceased's life.